jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
+3. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
-3. Tell me about a project you worked on from start to finish.
+4. Tell me about a project you worked on from start to finish.
-1. What experience do you have in marketing and retail?
+1. What previous marketing and customer service experience do you have?
-2. How have you used creative promotion strategies to sharpen results in the past?
+2. What strategies have you used to improve customer engagement in the past?
-3. Do you have experience in copywriting or graphic design?
-4. Are you familiar with current trends in the art market?
+3. How would you increase awareness of new art products for customers?
+4. Are you experienced utilizing digital and social media platforms to promote a product?
+5. Are you comfortable designing content for online channels such as websites and email campaigns?
-5. What metrics do you use to measure marketing performance?
+6. How would you use data to track the effectiveness of a marketing campaign?
+7. What are your thoughts on creative advertising with minimal resources?
+8. Do you have any experience creating budgets and allocating advertising funds?
-6. How comfortable are you working with other departments such as sales and production?
+9. Are you fully comfortable with working collaboratively with other departments?
-7. What strategies would you use to engage potential customers?
-8. What techniques would you use to grow an existing customer base?
-9. Are you able to work independently and under tight deadlines?
-10. What techniques do you use to achieve success in a competitive market?
+10. How have you used analytics to guide decisions in the past?
 11. Do you have any questions for me?

 ## Owen